mintjohnkim/SynAPT/README.md

 # SynAPT

-This repository contains instructions needed to recreate Synthetic Action Pre-training and Transfer (SynAPT) benchmark detailed in the paper *How Transferable are Video Representations Based on Synthetic Data?*
+This repository contains instructions needed to recreate the synthetic dataset for Synthetic Action Pre-training and Transfer (SynAPT) benchmark detailed in the paper *How Transferable are Video Representations Based on Synthetic Data?*

 ## Download Assets